ICB-DCM/C-COMPASS/doc/usage.rst

       using consistent condition names.

    #.
 Set the identifier column (e.g., `ProteinGroups`) for both Fractionation and
-      TotalProteome datasets using the "Set Identifier" button.
+      TotalProteome datasets using the :guilabel:`Set Identifier` button.
       Ensure compatibility between these columns.

    #.
-For other columns, either remove them or mark them as `Keep.`
+For other columns, either remove them or mark them as :guilabel:`Keep.`
-      Data marked as `Keep` will not be used in the analysis but will be available for export.
+      Data marked as :guilabel:`Keep` will not be used in the analysis but will be available for export.

-   #. **IMPORTANT**: Ensure that the column matching the marker list's naming
-      (usually the gene name column) is kept.
+      **IMPORTANT**: Ensure that the column matching the marker list's naming (usually the gene name column) is kept.

 #. **Pre-Processing**

-   #.
-Once columns are annotated, click :guilabel:`Process Fract.`
-      or :guilabel:`Process TP` to import the data.
+   Once columns are annotated, click :guilabel:`Process Fract.` or :guilabel:`Process TP` to import the data.

-   #.
    Fractionation and TotalProteome data can be processed independently.

 #. **Marker List Import**